izatwin/eventor/tests/Sprint_2_Test_Cases.md

 2. Navigate to your personal profile page.
 3. Start a new post creation.
 4. Enter a valid message body.
-5. Attach an event with a name and fill all necessary fields.
+5. Attach a normal event with a name and fill all necessary fields.
-6. Ensure event visual is part of the post.
+6. Ensure event image is part of the post.
 7. Publish the post.
 8. Refresh the page; verify post with all details.